K-Phoen/http-negotiate/README.md

 It's a simple wrapper around my [negotiation library](https://github.com/K-Phoen/negotiation) which implements the `http.Handler` interface.

+## Status

+This project is **DEPRECATED** and should NOT be used.

+If someone magically appears and wants to maintain this project, I'll gladly give access to this repository.

 ## Usage

 Here is a ready to use example with [Negroni](https://github.com/codegangsta/negroni):